pankajrsingla/acceptanceSampling/inst/help/CreateVariablePlan.md

 Create Variable Plan
 ==========================
-*Create Variable Plan* allows the user to generate a single stage variable sampling plan that satisfies the user-specified constraints.
+*Create Variable Plan* allows you to generate a single stage variable sampling plan that satisfies specific quality constraints.
 This type of sampling involves measuring a continuous variable using a sample.

 ## Input
 -------